Microgreen Grow Mats Verse Soil: Which is Better, Hemp, Bamboo, or Soil?

 • Promotes high germination rate (seems to germinate seeds well).

-• Sustainable alternative to rockwool, peat moss, or coconut (yes, I'd agree).
+• Sustainable alternative to rock wool, peat moss, or coconut (yes, I’d agree).

 My thoughts are that companies get carried away with the word sustainable.

-Merrian-Webster says this of the word sustainable:
+Merriam-Webster says this of the word sustainable:

 of, relating to, or being a method of harvesting or using a resource so that the resource is not depleted or permanently damaged.